yura9011/telegram_bot/README.md

 The bot includes robust error handling with developer notifications.
 If an error occurs, a message with the error details will be sent to the Telegram user ID specified in the `developer_chat_id` setting.
 Check your Telegram for error notifications if the bot isn't behaving as expected.

-## Contributing

-Contributions are welcome!
-Please submit a pull request with your changes.
-See `CONTRIBUTING.md` for detailed guidelines.

 ## License

 This project is licensed under the MIT License.